-T3b: Metastasis measuring 2 centimeters (cm) (a little less than one inch), or smaller is discovered outside the pelvis.
+T3b: Metastasis measuring 2 centimeters (cm), which is a little less than one inch, or smaller is discovered outside the pelvis.

 T3c: Metastasis larger than 2 cm is in areas outside the pelvis and/or the cancer has spread to the regional nodes (pelvic or paraortic) lymph nodes.

 The "N" in the TNM staging system stands for the lymph nodes, the tiny, bean-shaped organs that help fight infection.
 Lymph nodes in the pelvis are called regional nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.

 NX: The regional lymph nodes cannot be evaluated.